momentphp/docs/web/README.md

 Hard-coded options are merged with options passed to constructor function during object initialization.
 For [bundles][Bundles], [models][MODELS], [helpers][Helpers], [service providers][Services] and
-[middleware providers][Middlewares] you can define configuration options passed to constructor by creating appropriate configuration file.
+[middlewares][Middlewares] you can define configuration options passed to constructor by creating appropriate configuration file.
 For `PostModel` above we could create `/config/model.php` file with following content:

 ```php